MREYE-LUMC/ZOSPy/README.md

 - Wrapper functions for several OpticStudio analyses in `zospy.analyses`;
 - Easy access to solvers in `zospy.solvers`;
 - Easy access to all API constants in `zospy.constants`;
-- Autocomplete for all ZOS-API endpoints and constants.
+- Autocomplete for all ZOS-API endpoints and constants
+- Automatic downcasting of common ZOS-API interfaces to their implementation .

 ## Waranty and liability